 How many episodes Anatomy of a Scandal have?

 The first season of Anatomy of a Scandal will have six one-hour episodes.

 What’s the production status of Anatomy of a Scandal?

-Production for Anatomy of a Scandal is currently planned to begin in November 2020 at Shepperton Studios, UK.
-Filming will last for 20 weeks and will wrap around April 2021.
+Production for Anatomy of a Scandal started on October 26, 2020 at Shepperton Studios, UK.
+Filming is planned to last for 20 weeks and wrap around April 2021.

 When will Anatomy of a Scandal be released on Netflix?